Table of Contents

 - Press the dough together lightly until it has a level surface and is about 2 cm thick.

 - Use a smooth edged cookie cutter to cut out rounds.
-I used a 7cm one but you can use smaller for a bite sized version.
+I used a 5cm one but you can use a larger 7cm one for bigger scones.

 - Place on a baking sheet and brush with egg, making sure to keep it on the top as it will prevent even rising if it is brushed on the sides.